Happiness is Home Made

 Co-founder, Lead Carpenter

 Tom began his professional career in the North Carolina furniture industry working in fabrication, showroom design, and eventually landing as a buyer at the International Home Furnishings Market.
 After apprenticing with his late grandfather, a master carpenter, Tom began working in carpentry full time building intricate interior pieces and decking for large custom homes.
-In 2001, Tom & Johanna began rehabbing and flipping older area homes and by 2014, their hometown friends had popped the big “tiny” question, “Will you help us build a tiny house?”.
+In 2001, Tom & Johanna began rehabbing older area homes and by 2014, their hometown friends had popped the big “tiny” question, “Will you help us build a tiny house?”.
 Tom didn’t hesitate to toss out the basic plans purchased by the couple and then assist them in constructing a one-of-a-kind handcrafted home on wheels.
 Tom’s days are now filled with hand drafting framing plans (his preferred method) and overseeing the construction of every Perch & Nest tiny home.
 “These are our babies.
 We hate to see them go but love to see something we love so much loved by others.”
-When Tom’s not building tiny, he (still) enjoys spending free time tinkering in his wood shop, biking, throwing football with the kids, and exploring North Carolina in search of the Elsner’s next home restoration project.
+When Tom’s not constructing tiny’s or rehabbing older homes, he (still) enjoys spending free time tinkering in his wood shop, hiking, tending to his two Nubian goats, and exploring small-town America.